ChandraCXC/iris-docs/markdown/threads/fit/index.md

 field.
 Components are referenced by a model identifier "<tt>m#</tt>", where the number increases for each new component added to the Model Components list.

+Model amplitudes are in units
+of photon flux density by default, and model spectral coordinates are in Angstroms. **Currently, the default fit results units cannot be changed.**

 |   |
 |--:|